KSIUJ/gutenberg/docs/api-ipp.md

 provided attribute values is conflicting).

 The same behavior might not be the optimal solution for the REST API.
-When the user is modifying to the print configuration, it is desirable to store it on the server after each change in the UI (with proper throttling/debouncing on the webapp side).
+When the user is modifying the print configuration, it is desirable to store it on the server after each change in the UI (with proper throttling/debouncing on the webapp side).
 This way refreshing the page will not cause data loss, as the web app can retrieve the stored configuration after the reload.